-As far back as I can remember, I’ve loved the look of a monarch butterfly (Danaus plexippus), and as much as these orange, black and white butterflies with their white-spotted black bodies are used in motifs throughout the ages, I’m not alone in my fascination with them.
+As far back as I can remember, I’ve loved the look of a monarch butterfly (Danaus plexippus).
+As much as these orange, black and white butterflies with their white-spotted black bodies have been used in motifs throughout the ages, it’s obvious that I’m not alone in my fascination.

 The monarch was an important cultural symbol of the indigenous peoples of Mexico, and Tula warriors wore the monarch on their breastplates.
 The butterfly was added to stamps, frescos and ceramics of the Teotihuacan people.